crowdcoinChain/crowdcoin-1/README.md

 ***Step 3***
 * Close out of the wallet and reopen Wallet
 *Click on the Masternodes tab "My masternodes"
-* Click start all in the masternodes tab
+* Click start alias or start all in the masternodes tab
 ***

 ***step 4***